UniMath/UniMath/INSTALL.md

        Type bytes is not compatible with type string
 ```

-For example, Coq 8.6.1 cannot be compiled by Ocaml 4.06.0, and must instead be
+For example, Coq 8.6.1 cannot be compiled by OCaml 4.06.0, and must instead be
 compiled by an older version.
-In the instructions above, we arrange for Ocaml
+In the instructions above, we arrange for OCaml
 4.02.3 to be used to compile Coq 8.6.1.

 ### Problems caused by ill-formed input to make